tapegram/blog/blog/patterns/model_domain_errors.md

 }
 ```

 This code only handles the happy path!
-And you can tell from the two interfaces that there could be failures that that we are ignoring.
+And you can tell from the two interfaces that there could be failures that we are ignoring.

 Capture could fail for a variety of reasons such as the card being declined or the payment method not being found.
 Similarly, the repo could fail to find the subscription or saving could fail because of an outage.
 We could throw a bunch of try catches everywhere instead